[Last updated November 26, 2024]

-For tax year 2023, those 65 and older typically will not have to file a tax return if they earned less than $15,700 as a single filer or $29,200 for married people filing jointly in nonexempt income.
-You will have to research how much money you have earned to determine whether you need to file a tax return, and you can also see some other requirements here.
-You can also use the Internal Revenue Service (IRS) interactive tool to determine if you need to file taxes.
+For the tax year 2024, individuals aged 65 and older typically will not need to file a tax return if their gross income is less than $16,550 as a single filer, $30,750 if filing jointly and only one spouse is 65 or older, or $32,300 if filing jointly and both spouses are 65 or older.
+These thresholds apply to taxable income and do not include certain nontaxable sources, such as some portions of Social Security benefits.
+However, you will have to research to determine how much money you have earned and whether you need to file a tax return.
+You can see some other requirements in our article about whether seniors need to file taxes or use the Internal Revenue Service’s interactive tool to determine if you need to file taxes.

 If you have any tax-advantaged retirement accounts, such as a traditional 401(k) or individual retirement account (IRA), you may have to take a required minimum distribution (RMD).
 Typically, RMDs are only required once you turn 73, so these may not apply to you, but it’s important to be aware of this requirement.
 If you don’t take an RMD when you’re required to, the amount you were required to withdraw will be taxed at a rate of 25%.